 U.S. Department of State and U.S. Customs and Border Protection can function anyway possible to protect the United States and it is out of anyone’s control.
 If the COVID-19 numbers are high the President of the United States may issue new proclamations preventing students from returning to the U.S. If you do find yourself unable to travel back to the U.S. by the start of the spring 2021 term you may not be able to receive support as a TA, GA, or RA, or other scholarships if applicable.
 It would be important to evaluate that risk and have a backup plan in place before you embark on your travel.

-If you plan to leave the U.S. for any reason, you must have the following documents in order beforehand in order to be able to return to the U.S.:
+If you plan to leave the U.S. for any reason, you must have the following documents in order beforehand to be able to return to the U.S.:

 - Valid Passport: Your passport should be valid for up to 6 months before the date of your planned re-entry.
 You can usually renew your passport at your country’s embassy in the U.S. For a list of foreign embassies in the U.S., go to State Department, click on “Countries and Regions,” and then “Foreign Embassies in the U.S.”

 - Valid Visa (the multicolored stamp in your passport): If your visa has expired and you are traveling outside of North America (Canada, Mexico, and adjacent islands) you must renew your visa to return to the U.S. IMPORTANT: Do not re-enter on a visa other than your J or F visa!
 As of August 1, 2003, interviews are required for most non-immigrant visa applications.
 Procedures vary for each consulate, so be sure to check with your U.S. Consulate or Embassy for specific procedures.
 In some cases, you will not need an interview for visa renewal, but you should still expect a long processing time.
 Please plan accordingly so that you can return in time for classes.